-Notes: \, \\\ and \\\ are the MacKinnon critical values for rejection of the null hypothesis of a unit root at the 10%, 5%, and 1% levels, respectively, for both the ADF and PP tests. \, \\, \\\ are the critical values for the LM test statistic of the KPSS test and denotes rejection of the null hypothesis of stationarity at the 10%, 5%, and 1% levels, respectively [based upon the asymptotic results presented in KPSS (1992, Table 1, pp. 166]. $\Delta$ denotes the first difference of the original series.
+Notes: \, \\ and \\\ are the MacKinnon critical values for rejection of the null hypothesis of a unit root at the 10%, 5%, and 1% levels, respectively, for both the ADF and PP tests. $^+$ , $^{++}$ , $^{+++}$ are the critical values for the LM test statistic of the KPSS test and denotes rejection of the null hypothesis of stationary at the 10%, 5%, and 1%, respectively (based upon the asymptotic results presented in KPSS 1992 Table 1, pp. 166). $\Delta$ denotes the first difference of the original series.

-Following the tests for the order of integration, the DOLS method was employed to estimate Equation (6.1).
-Owing to the degrees of freedom problem, Equation (6.1) was estimated in two blocks and the Gets approach applied to each block.
-The results from each block were then combined to produce one model and the Gets approach adopted again to give the results in Table 6.2.
-The diagnostics tests suggest that the long-run demand model appears to be stable and well defined.
+Following the tests for the order of integration, the DOLS method was employed to estimate Equation (1) (see Table 2a).
+Owing to the degrees of freedom problem, Equation (1) was estimated in blocks and the results were then combined to produce Equation $(2a)^4$ .
+The diagnostics suggest that the long-run demand model appears to be stable and well defined.
 The empirical results of this equation indicate that real national income, the average propensity to import and the capital account liberalisation measure have statistically significant positive impacts on the demand for international reserves over the sample period, which agrees with a priori reasoning.
 The impact of the average propensity to import is the strongest, suggesting that a 1 percent change in this variable increases reserve demand by 0.8 percent.
-In addition, when real national income rises by 1 percent, the demand for the NIR grows by slightly less than the effect
+In addition, when real national income rises by one percent, the demand for the NIR grows by slightly less than the effect exerted by the average propensity to import.
+Not surprisingly, the capital account liberalisation measure, which is constructed to capture the removal of restrictions on capital account transactions since the late 1990s, has heightened the long-run demand for foreign reserves, but the estimated impact is half that of real national income and the proclivity to import goods and services.
+Unexpectedly, net lending to the central government by the central bank and the variability in reserve holdings were found to have negative relationships with the demand for reserves and the long run relationship between public debt service payments and the reserves was statistically insignificant.